 In late 2016, the Nigerian federal government offered militant groups a 4.5 billion naira (US$144 million) contract to guard oil infrastructure.

-According to the International Monetary Fund, 32% of Nigeria's population lives in extreme poverty (as of 2017), living on less than US$2.15 a day.
+According to the International Monetary Fund, as of 2017, 32% of Nigeria's population lived in extreme poverty.

-By the end of 2017, Scrabble was made an official sport in Nigeria.
+By the end of 2017, Scrabble had become an official sport in Nigeria with around 4,000 players.

-In 2017, Nigeria signed the UN Treaty on the Prohibition of Nuclear Weapons and agreements were signed for the construction of the Itu nuclear power plant.
+In 2017, Nigeria signed the UN Treaty on the Prohibition of Nuclear Weapons.
+Agreements were signed for the construction of the Itu nuclear power plant.

 In 2017, Nigeria spent just under 0.4 per cent of its economic output, or US$1.6 billion, on its armed forces.